 The Company employs the traditional statutory auditor system, comprising 13 directors and four statutory auditors, two of whom are outside auditors.
-One outside auditor works on a regular basis.
 The Board of Directors debates and passes resolutions on matters of importance to the management of the Company, including basic management policies and matters stipulated by legal statute.
 The Board is also responsible for overseeing the management of day-to-day operations by the heads of departments and plants, and other managers of similar rank.

-Meetings are also held by the Executive Board, composed of the Company's chairman, president, executive vice presidents, senior directors, and any other person as shall be designated by the president.
-This committee, augmented when deemed necessary by the heads of operating divisions and general plant managers to form the Management Council, analyzes the business environment, monitors the progress of business plans, and ensures that knowledge is widely shared among the Company's management staff and that the opinions of specialists are heard and reflected in the final decisions made by the Company's top management.
-The activities of these bodies ensure that corporate governance is conducted effectively, and, in particular, that the principles of legal and ethical compliance are properly observed.
+Meetings are also held by the Executive Board, composed of the Company's president, executive vice presidents, senior managing directors, and any other person as shall be designated by the president.
+This committee, augmented when deemed necessary by the heads of operating divisions, plant general managers and managers at corporate headquarters to form the Management Council, analyzes the business environment, monitors the progress of business plans, and ensures that knowledge is widely shared among the Company's management staff.
+In also ensures that the opinions of specialists are heard and reflected in the final decisions made by the Company's top management.
+The activities of these bodies ensure that corporate governance is conducted effectively, and, in particular, that the principles of legal and ethical risk management and compliance are properly observed.

-The Company's statutory auditors (hereafter "corporate auditors") attend meetings of the Board of Directors, the Executive Board, the Management

-Council, and other important meetings.
-They also pay regular inspection visits to all the Company's plants and offices, and to its subsidiaries, and exercise strict oversight with regard to the execution of their duties by the Company's directors.
+The Company's statutory auditors (hereafter "corporate auditors") attend meetings of the Board of Directors, the Executive Board, the Management Council, and other important meetings.
+They also pay regular inspection visits to all the Company's plants and offices, and to Group subsidiaries, and exercise strict oversight with regard to the execution of their duties by the Company's directors, such as by receiving important reports when needed from the aforementioned divisions and exchanging views with directors and key employees.
+Based on this, they express their views to management from an objective and neutral point of view.